Understanding Bizzkit CMS

 Targeting

-Targeting forms a core aspect of developing an effective e-commerce solution.
 In Bizzkit CMS, you have the flexibility to set up targeting based on several key factors:

-- Device (Responsive Design): Ensures optimal display and functionality across various devices.
+- Device (responsive design): Ensures optimal display and functionality across various devices.

 Additionally, Bizzkit CMS offers the capability to establish custom targeting parameters to further refine how content is presented to different user segments.
+As an example, you could target content based on a PIM brand, a DAM file, a list of products from Ecommerce Search, etc.

 Developer's Perspective on Targeting

 Targeting is a pivotal concept in this CMS, crucial for conditionally rendering content.
 It's integral in determining which specific content item to render when a model has multiple items.
-Targeting data refines the request, guiding Builder to find the first content item in the model that satisfies all targeting conditions.
+Targeting data refines the request, guiding Builder.io to find the first content item in the model that satisfies all targeting conditions.
 If matched, the content renders; otherwise, nothing is displayed.

 .
 Technically, this creates a targeting condition, which can be viewed as an if-then statement: if the URL path matches, then render the specified content.